msu-cmse-courses/VIP_website/_projects/1_project.md

 ---

 ## Issues Involved or Addressed
+We help research labs across the university "Make research go faster" by devleoping high performace software tools that address common problems such as:
 - Bottlenecks in early-stage scientific exploration
 - Lack of adaptable tools for diverse research workflows
 - Challenges in evaluating and refining computational models